DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 ## N

-**Nephilim** - Biblical term for the "giants" or "fallen ones" - the offspring of divine beings and human women.
-In this framework, they represent hybrid descendants displaying characteristics similar to tigons and ligers: first-generation vigor with enhanced capabilities, but genetic instability and fertility issues in later generations requiring constant breeding program management.
+**Nephilim** - Hebrew cultural echo of **The Wiros**, the "giants" or "fallen ones" - the offspring of **The Reges** and human women.
+In this framework, they represent the hybrid warrior lineage displaying characteristics similar to tigons and ligers: first-generation vigor with enhanced capabilities, but genetic instability and fertility issues in later generations requiring constant breeding program management.

 ## S